 - During what is expected to be the final semester of a student's program of study, the student must file a formal application for graduation.
 Students log into myblue.unk.edu and click on the 'Academics' link on the left for application and complete graduation instructions.

 - Graduate students must have all degree requirements completed prior to participating in a commencement ceremony.

 - A student planning to graduate in December must make application no later than September 15; one planning to graduate in May must make application no later than February 1; and one planning to graduate at the end of the summer session must make application no later than June 15.

 - Students applying on or before the above deadlines will be assessed a $25 Graduation Fee.
 Applications and payments received after the above dates and until October 7 for Fall commencement, February 15 for Spring commencement and June 30 for summer will be assessed a $40 Graduation Fee.
 Students wishing to apply for graduation after the second deadline must appeal to a review board consisting of the Senior Vice Chancellor for Academic and Student Affairs and the Graduate Dean.

-- All incomplete grades and all academic obligations outside of the term's work must be resolved prior to the date of graduation or other arrangements must be approved by the Office of Graduate Studies to allow the student to continue with the graduation process.
+- All incomplete grades, internship hours, transfer credit grades and thesis obligations must be resolved prior to the date of graduation or other arrangements must be approved by the Office of Graduate Studies and Academic Outreach to allow the student to continue with the graduation process.
 A student must be enrolled in all remaining course work required for the degree in order to be considered for graduation.
 If all degree requirements are not completed by the anticipated graduation date, then the student must re-apply for a future graduate term and again pay the $25 fee in order to graduate.

 - All financial obligations displayed on the student’s bill must be met in order for the diploma and transcript to be released.
 Students with outstanding requirements will be notified of such holds and the diploma and transcript will not be released until the obligations are cleared.